8nhuman8/nebular-automata/README.md

   -sg, --save-gif       The rendered GIF will be saved.
   -pg PATH, --path-gif PATH
                         The path where the GIF will be saved.
-Default path: output/
+Default path: output/ -gd INT, --gif-duration INT
+                        The display duration of each frame of the GIF in milliseconds.
+Default value: 30.
 ```

 ## Credits and references